 You’ll also need a mixing bucket, a paintbrush, and a face mask.
 We use the mixing bucket for obvious reasons, the brush to apply the concrete, and a mask to avoid inhaling any particulates.

 Start by pouring out some of the cement into your mixing bowl.
 Next, pour in some water and mix it well as a concentrated solution.
 If it is too runny, you can add some cement to compensate.

 Once you’ve made a suitable mixture, begin painting a thin layer onto the foam structure.
-We mixed it so thin for the initial layer that it will get down into all the crooks and crannies.
+We should mix it so thin for the initial layer to get down into all the crooks and crannies.

 Since it’s so runny, some of the foam will inevitably show through.
 Don’t worry; this will get covered in just a moment with the next layers.
 Allow this layer of cement to dry until it turns very light in color.

 After that, we will mix up some concrete for the next layer.
-We’ll start by adding the aggregate.
+Start by adding the aggregate.
 The aggregate will add texture to the surface and make the structure stronger.

 After choosing the aggregate, dump some cement and gradually mix it in the water.
 You want this mixture to be much thicker than the first while still being somewhat runny.

 Then simply paint it onto the background like before.
 It won’t be as easy this time because it’s thicker.
-But do the best you can to get every surface covered.
+But do your best to get every surface covered.
 Just like before, allow the aquarium background to dry until it becomes much lighter in color.